muvic08/mljs/README.md

 2. lib/feature_normalize.js: a collection of functions to normalize/denormalize data before/after feeding to gradient descent algorithm

 ###Example
-example folder contains an example with two data samples.
+The example folder contains an example with two data samples.

 ###Usage
 Comprehensive tutorial to follow.
 Please contact me if you have any questions/suggestions.